Anastasia-Labs/aiken-design-patterns/README.md

    `spend_for_updating_elements_data`.
 4. Implement list mint scripts so they only succeed through the provided mint helpers.
+5. Choose root and node NFT names so their namespaces are disjoint: use a non-empty node key prefix, non-empty node keys, and a root key that does not begin with the node key prefix.
+The library assumes this convention instead of adding repeated on-chain checks to every operation.

 These rules preserve the invariant that linked-list NFTs cannot leave the list spend script/payment credential.
 When contracts are wired this way, the API